It is important we all know how to look after ourselves whether we have a self-limiting minor ailment or a long-term condition.

 Self-care makes up 80% of all care in the UK.
-Self-care means knowing how to keep fit and healthy, how to deal with medicines appropriately, manage self-treatable conditions and when to seek appropriate clinical help.
-Our Small Steps, Big Change campaign is all about making little changes to improve the healthcare of yourself and others.
+Self-care means knowing how to keep fit and healthy, how and when to take medicines appropriately, managing self-treatable conditions ourselves and when to seek clinical help for something more serious.

 Self-care is the best choice to treat minor illnesses and injuries by ensuring you have a well-stocked medicine cabinet, and seeking advice from your local pharmacist.
 It is especially important during winter, when illnesses like coughs, colds, flus and sore throats are more common.

-Did you know?
-Antibiotics are not an effective treatment for winter symptoms such as a cough, cold, sore throat, flu or nasal congestion.
+Did you know that antibiotics are not an effective treatment for winter symptoms such as a cough, cold, sore throat, flu or nasal congestion?
 These symptoms are caused by viruses and antibiotics only work against bacteria.
-If you take antibiotics unnecessarily then they may not work when you need them to treat a bacterial infection.
-Why not save yourself a trip to your GP and pop into your local pharmacy first for expert advice?
+If you take antibiotics unnecessarily then they may not be effective in the future when you need them to treat a more serious bacterial infection.
+If you’re unsure and need advice, why not call into your local pharmacy for expert advice?

 You can expect symptoms to last for up to 3 weeks.

 If you cough up blood, have chest or shoulder pain, breathlessness, weight loss, voice changes, new lumps or swellings or your cough lasts longer than 3-4 weeks, you should speak to your GP or pharmacist.

 You can expect symptoms to last for around 1½ weeks.